2007 Boston Mooninite panic: Subsequent panic

 At 12:54 p.m., Boston police received a call identifying another device located at the intersection of Stuart and Charles Street.
 At 1:11 p.m., the Massachusetts State Police requested assistance from the bomb squad with devices found under the Longfellow and Boston University bridges.
 Both bridges were closed as a precaution, and the Coast Guard closed the river to boat traffic.

 At 1:26 p.m., friends of Peter Berdovsky received an email from him, which alleged that five hours into the scare, an Interference Inc. executive requested Berdovsky to "keep everything on the dl".
 Later, Travis Vautour, a friend of Berdovsky, confirmed that he would be staying quiet while the situation was being reported.
 Two hours later, Interference notified their client, Cartoon Network.
 Between 2 and 3 p.m., a police analyst identified the image on the devices as an Aqua Teen Hunger Force cartoon character, and police concluded the incident was a publicity stunt.
 Turner Broadcasting System issued a statement concerning the event around 4:30 p.m.
-Portions of the Turner statement stated that they regretted the devices being mistaken for danger, and ensured that they were not.
+Portions of the Turner statement stated that they regretted the devices being mistaken for danger, and assured that they were not.
 They further clarified that they were part of an outdoor marketing campaign in 10 cities to promote Adult Swim's animated television show Aqua Teen Hunger Force.
 They also said that they had been in place for two to three weeks in Boston, New York City, Los Angeles, Chicago, Atlanta, Seattle, Portland, Austin, San Francisco, and Philadelphia.
 Parent company Turner Broadcasting was in contact with local and federal law enforcement on the exact locations of the billboards.

 Some devices had been up for two weeks in the cities listed before the Boston incident occurred, although no installation permits were ever secured.
 Berdovsky and Stevens were arrested by Boston police during the evening of January 31, and charged with violating Chapter 266: Section 102A1/2 of the General Laws of Massachusetts, which states that it is illegal to display a "hoax device" with the motive to cause citizens to feel threatened, unsafe, and concerned.